webslab/vivirmejor/README.md

 mv package.json.bak package.json
 ```

+> [!WARNING]
-> **Important**: The `@scope/shared` dependency is only accessible via `file:../../.` Until this
-> package is published, you must work from the root of the project.
-This project utilizes a Git
-> submodule that serves as a template, so for now, ensure you're operating from the root
-> directory for proper functionality.
+> The `@scope/shared` dependency is only accessible via `file:../../.` Until this package is published, you must work from the root of the project.
+This project utilizes a Git sub-module that serves as a template, so for now, ensure you're operating from the root directory for proper functionality.

 ### install Dependencies: